thomasthaddeus/cityuseattle.github.io/docs/tools/kali_virtualbox.md

 # Prepare

  1. This tutorial is a guide on how to install Kali Linux in VirtualBox.
 If you have not installed VirtualBox, please refer to [here]({{ site.baseurl }}{% link docs/tools/virtualbox.md %}).
-This tutorial is available for MacOS and Windows.
+This tutorial is available for macOS and Windows.

  2. Open the [Kali Linux official website](https://www.kali.org/).
 Click the `DOWNLOAD` or `GET KALI` button.